chbh-opensource/chbh-on-bear/docs/matlab/matlab.md

 *Example contributed by Arkady Konovalov*

+!!! note

-> ***NOTE:***  Make sure you specify the appropriate number of cores when starting the MatLab GUI App, you may not notice a substantial speed-up if you run MatLab using the default of 4 cores.
+    Make sure you specify the appropriate number of cores when starting the MatLab GUI App, you may not notice a substantial speed-up if you run MatLab using the default of 4 cores.
 Do try to avoid asking for substantially more than you might need however - BlueBEAR is a shared resource.

 ## Submitting Matlab jobs with parfor to Bear